 We recognize that many ASU graduates would like to continue to use the library’s collections and services after their student privileges expire upon graduation.

-All alumni are welcome to visit any of our library locations and access electronic resources via public computers or their own laptop or mobile device using the ASU Guest network (see more Visitor Information).
+Online resources: Alumni visiting campus may be able to access many online resources using their own laptop or mobile device using the ASU Guest network (see more Visitor Information).
 Unfortunately remote access to most electronic research resources is limited by license to current students, faculty, and staff of Arizona State University, with the exceptions below.

 Information on ASURITE accounts and computing services for alumni can be found at UTO Help Center.